easilyBaffled/match/README.md

 ---

 This module was made with affection for but in no way trying to be a pattern matcher.
 We've already got that [on the way](https://github.com/tc39/proposal-pattern-matching).
-Instead it is made to replace ugly ternary.
+Instead, it is made to replace ugly ternary.
 It matches a test value to a simple key value.
-Simple in that the key must be a valid key in a object, so a primitive.
+Simple in that the key must be a valid key in an object, so a primitive.

 ## Motivating Examples